 But it seems even our families can sometimes fail to see us too, standing there with all our stripes showing, if only they had zebra-colored glasses to see them with.
 Toss in likely organic depression for most of us, and it’s no wonder many patients give up, stop trying to get diagnosed.
 Stop seeing doctors.
 Stop talking to their families.

 And sometimes, stop living.
 (No, I’m not being melodramatic.
 Suicide is not uncommon for us, due to so much pain and misunderstanding and invalidation and loss.)
-You essentially have to “grieve” the loss of your families before they’ve died, as they become emotionally unavailable to you despite still being physically present.
+You also sometimes have to “grieve” the loss of your family members before they’ve died, as they become emotionally unavailable to you despite still being physically present.
 Sad but true.
 (Been there, done it.)

 To my fellow zebras (and zebroids) – stay strong.
 You are not losing your minds, just your bodies, even if it feels like the former sometimes.
 (MCAD and pain-driven brain fog sure don’t help!)